-- II.B.4.b.
-Athletes compete in a side-by-side manner (superior break advances to the next round) - II.B.4.c.
-One station per athlete - II.B.4.d.
-Acceptable techniques include: Fist, hammer fist, palm heel, knife hand, ridge hand - II.B.4.e.
-Spacers are REQUIRED - II.B.4.f.
-Up to four cinder blocks may be used.
-If using board holders, maximum of two board holders and must be registered as board holder, coach or athlete - II.B.4.g.
-90 second time limit for set up and break - II.B.4.h.
-One attempt is allowed - II.B.4.i.
+- II.B.5.a.1.
+Single Break Format (unless designated otherwise by tournament director) - II.B.5.a.2.
+One Station per competitor - II.B.5.a.3.
+Maximum of two board holders or use of four cinder blocks - II.B.5.a.4.
+Board Holders Must be AAU Member and registered as Board Holder, Coach or Athlete - II.B.5.a.5.
+Acceptable techniques include axe kick (No stomp) - II.B.5.a.6.
+Spacers are required (spacers will be provided by the organizing committee) - II.B.5.a.7.
+90 second time limit on set up and break - II.B.5.a.8.
+One attempt allowed - II.B.5.a.9.
 Judging criteria is based on the number of boards broken to determine the winner.
 The competitor who breaks the most (or, in the event of a tie, has the highest percentage broken) is the winner.
 Tie Example "A" broke at 100%; competitor "B" broke at 83%. competitor "A" is the winner.
 If more than one competitor has the same percentage broken after their initial break, there will be a break off to determine the winner.

-II.B.5.
-Power Foot Breaking
+II.B.5.b.
+Power Stomp Kick Breaking

-- II.B.5.a.
-Single Elimination Bracketed Format (unless designated otherwise by tournament director) - II.B.5.b.
-Athletes compete in a side-by-side manner (superior break advances to the next round) - II.B.5.c.
-One Station per competitor - II.B.5.d.
-Maximum of two board holders or use of four cinder blocks - II.B.5.e.
-Board Holders Must be AAU Member and registered as Board Holder, Coach or Athlete. - II.B.5.f.
-Acceptable techniques include any kicking technique executed using a part of the foot below the ankle - II.B.5.g.
-Spacers are required (spacers will be provided by the organizing committee) - II.B.5.h.
-90 second time limit on set up and break - II.B.5.i.
-One attempt allowed - II.B.5.j.
+- II.5.b.1.
+Single Break Format (unless designated otherwise by tournament director) - II.5.b.2.
+One Station per competitor - II.5.b.3.
+Maximum of two board holders or use of four cinder blocks - II.5.b.4.
+Board Holders Must be AAU Member and registered as Board Holder, Coach or Athlete - II.5.b.5.
+Acceptable techniques include downward stomp kick - II.5.b.6.
+Spacers are required (spacers will be provided by the organizing committee) - II.5.b.7.
+90 second time limit on set up and break - II.5.b.8.
+One attempt allowed - II.5.b.9.
 Judging criteria is based on the number of boards broken to determine the winner.
 The competitor who breaks the most (or, in the event of a tie, has the highest percentage broken) is the winner.
 Tie Example "A" broke at 100%; competitor "B" broke at 83%. competitor "A" is the winner.
 If more than one competitor has the same percentage broken after their initial break, there will be a break off to determine the winner.